 Of the 31 buildings on campus today, 10 are listed on the National Register of Historic Places.
 These include: Aigler Alumni Building, University Hall, Founders Hall, France Residence Hall, the Fine Arts House, Wickham Great Hall, Laird Hall (now Adams Hall), the Octagon House, Pfleiderer Center for Religion & the Humanities and the Bryenton Honors Center (formerly the President's House).

 In the early years, Heidelberg operated a seminary and a preparatory academy in addition to the college.
 Into the 1890s and beyond, the ideal of training Christian scholars remained the goal of a Heidelberg education.
 No layman served as president until after World War II.
 Heidelberg has remained affiliated with the Reformed Church, later the Evangelical and Reformed Church and known today as the United Church of Christ.

 In 1987, after a 61-year absence, Heidelberg reinstituted a graduate program.
-Currently, students can earn master's degrees in counseling, education, music and business administration, in addition to bachelor of arts, bachelor of music and bachelor of science degrees.
+Currently, students can earn master's degrees in counseling, business administration and athletic training, in addition to bachelor of arts, bachelor of music and bachelor of science degrees.

 In 2009, Heidelberg College became Heidelberg University.
 The name was changed to reflect more appropriately the academic offerings of the school.
 Heidelberg has been continuously accredited by the North Central Accrediting Association of Colleges and Secondary Schools since that organization was founded in 1913.
 Heidelberg offers students a strong liberal arts education with professional development opportunities.
 Research, professional growth and leadership are emphasized through the programming and curriculum.